 An attractive folding leaflet about Sherrardspark Wood is available from the Wood Wardens and from the council's Campus East Reception.
 The leaflet tells the history of the wood, describes the wildlife you can see on your walk and suggests ways you can help look after the wood.
 It unfolds to reveal a map of the wood showing all the footpaths and bridleways.

 Woodland Management Update

 All work in the wood follows a plan agreed with the Forestry Commission and Natural England, and aims to maintain and enhance the wood's biodiversity while simultaneously encouraging informal recreation and enjoyment.
 During autumn and winter 2019/20, the following work will take place:

 - Coppicing of another 0.5 hectare in Brocks Wood.
 The Wood Wardens will fell mostly hornbeam trees, leaving stumps that will produce new bushy growth within 2-3 years.
 Good oak, ash, cherry and rowan trees will be retained as sources of seed for new trees.
 After a few years the area will turn into a dense thicket of vegetation ideal for birds and small mammals.

 - Any large gaps in the new coppice area will be planted with mainly hornbeam and hazel.
-[During the early part of 2016, throughout the whole of Brocks Wood, the Wood Wardens planted 43 oak trees, 153 hornbeams, 27 hawthorns, 27 wild cherries, 134 hazels and 36 honeysuckles.]
+In recent winters, the Wood Wardens have planted over 1,500 young trees and shrubs in various parts of the wood.